 "Professor McDowell's use of breakout rooms helped me engage with and get to know other students, which is not always easy in an online format," explained Isbell.
 "While it was difficult at first to tell a story to an invisible and silent audience, I always received incredibly useful feedback from Professor McDowell and my fellow classmates that helped me improve my storytelling through the duration of the class."

 "Interaction is my pathway to impactful online pedagogy.
-My goal has always been to reach students online with the same depth of content and quality of interaction as students in a graduate seminar," McDowell said.
+My goal has always been to teach students online with the same depth of content and quality of interaction as students in a graduate seminar," McDowell said.

 McDowell received her master's and doctoral degrees from the iSchool at Illinois and her BA in general studies from New College in Sarasota, Florida.
 She regularly appears on the List of Teachers Ranked as Excellent issued by the University of Illinois at Urbana-Champaign campus each semester.